-Made with only 4 ingredients, this Japanese Castella Cake is a very popular confectionary in Japan.
-It’s super moist with a hint of sweetness from honey.
+Made with only 4 ingredients, this Japanese Castella Cake is a very popular confectionery in Japan.
+It’s super moist with a hint of sweetness from the honey.
 A perfect holiday or hostess gift for someone who has tried the sponge cake in Japan.

 Nothing is more festive than these matcha green tea cookies.
 The unique, earthy flavor of matcha matches the rich, buttery taste.
 Make a big batch for your cookie exchange and save some for afternoon tea.

 For those who prefer healthier and lighter sweet baked goods, these Japanese steamed cake (Mushi-pan) is something you can’t get enough of.

 A popular Japanese sweet, Daifuku is a small round mochi stuffed with sweet red bean paste.
 It is believed to bring you good luck to enjoy sweets with auspicious names and shapes like Daifuku.
 To celebrate the holiday cheers, make this delicious snack at home and share them with friends and family.

 Matcha Mille Crepe Cake is made of thin layers of green tea crepes stacked together with fresh whipped cream in-between.
 This elegant and decadent cake will wow your guests when they see the rich green layers!

 12. Mizu Yokan 水羊羹